Customise Consent Preferences

 This means that you should ask anyone who’d like to buy your R12 refrigerant to show a copy of their certification.
 They are produced in business card sizes, making it simple for buyers to carry and show.
 Below is an example of an EPA certification:

-Be cautious if you are trying to sell R12 Freon on auction sites like eBay, Craigslist or Facebook Marketplace.
-If you do not arrange a way to see a copy of the EPA certification from the person selecting “Buy Now” on your eBay Freon for sale listing, or “reply” on your R-12 for sale post on Craigslist, you could be in store for a stressful situation.
+Be cautious if you are trying to sell R12 Freon on auction sites like Craigslist or Facebook Marketplace.
+If you do not arrange a way to see a copy of the EPA certification from the person clicking “reply” on your R-12 for sale post on Craigslist, you could be in store for a stressful situation.

 For those seeking R-12 Freon or wondering “where do I find R12 refrigerant?”, the answer is less clear.
 CFC-12, like all ozone depleting refrigerants, including R-11 or R-114, is no longer manufactured as new.
 It will not be sold on your neighborhood auto shop shelves or at national chains like Pep Boys, Auto Zone, Jiffy Lube, or Midas.
 It is not available at Home Depot, Lowe’s, Walmart or Costco.
 Additionally, it may not be available from a technician if you call Johnstone Supply, Trane or Carrier to come service your home air conditioning unit.